python-pillow/Pillow/docs/reference/ImageDraw.rst

 .. py:method:: ImageDraw.textlength(text, font=None, direction=None, features=None, language=None)

-    Returns length (in pixels with 1/64 precision) of given text if rendered in font with provided direction, features, and language.
+    Returns length (in pixels with 1/64 precision) of given text when rendered in font with provided direction, features, and language.

     This is the amount by which following text should be offset.